Want To Be An Author?

 I have another reason for generally avoiding explicit collaboration with a client.
 Books last a long long time.
 Sharing credit generally means sharing royalties, and those royalties come in life-long and beyond, literally passing on to one’s children and one’s heirs.
 That’s a long time to be legally connected.

 I do have references, of course, and writing samples galore.
 Sometimes I may even ask a former client if he or she would be willing to accept a phone call from a prospective client to vouch for my skills.
 But I don’t require it of them — or you.
+The credit and the full benefits of anything I write goes and should go entirely to the client.
 I keep clients’ names secret.
 That’s just part of the job.

 Is publication guaranteed?
 Yes.
 It’s not widely known, but the publishing process has changed totally with the rise of digitization and print-on-demand technologies.
 The computer and the internet have turned the once-risky business of hopefully getting your message to the public into a certainty.